How AI app generation works

 Ever wondered how typing "paint app" into a text box creates a fully functional painting application?
 Here's what happens behind the scenes.
+(If you're brand new to danoh.com, the launch post explains what the desktop is and what you can do with it.)

 The Pipeline